jmiraal/Project_AB_Test/README.md

 We have saved the result in the dataframe `df`.

-The proccess followed in this work was guided by the Udacity requirementes expecified in the Notebook.
+The proccess followed in this work was guided by the Udacity requirements expecified in the Notebook.
 Normally, we were asked a number of questions that we needed to answer.
 This makes difficult to do a summary.
 We are going to expose all the questions we were asked with the correspondent answeres and results of the analysis without entering in the code part.
 To see this take a look to the notebook of the project.

 <a id='part_1'></a>
 ## Part I - Probability